pavlos-b/Data_Science_ML_project/README.md

 # Data_Science_ML_project
-A Data Science and Machine Learning project using Python.
+A Data Science and Machine Learning project using Python predicting whether a borrower defaulted.

 In this Jupyter Notebook we will be using a subset of the LendingClub DataSet obtained from Kaggle: https://www.kaggle.com/wordsforthewise/lending-club